-Tomorrow a British Touring Car Championship season that looked to be dominated by BMW comes to a close at Brands Hatch with 5 drivers mathematically in contention with 3 rounds to go.
+Tomorrow a British Touring Car Championship season that looked to be dominated by BMW comes to a close at Brands Hatch with five drivers still mathematically in contention with three rounds to go.
 Could BMW’s all conquering new 3 Series take a convincing title victory in its first year, or will one of the others in contention take charge.

 Let’s go through each of the title contenders.
 Tom Ingram currently sits in 5th on 236 points, 62 off championship leader Turkington.
 Like BMW, his team have brought in a new Toyota Corolla into the championship this year.
 Whilst his season hasn’t been shy of success, having taken 4 victories, the Corolla hasn’t made the impression the 3 Series has.
 20 points are on offer for a race win, so essentially he is kept in the title fight by bonus points, and especially from 17th on the grid in Race 1, it is going to be tricky for him to stay in the fight after Race 1 and his fifth place in the standings could be under threat from Rory Butcher who starts fifth.

 In 4th is Josh Cook on 263 points.
 Him and his team BTC Racing, who he joined this year have had a breakthrough year, mounting a title challenge for the first time with the Civic Type R FK8.
 It will be a struggle for him to actually win the title being 35 points behind, but a lot can happen in the BTCC and being eighth on the grid puts him in striking distance if the contenders faulter.